mycroftwilde/Portainer_Templates/TableOfContents/Intro/README.md

 On the extra PC you will install Proxmox.

-Proxmox will, basically, allow you to use all the hardware in your older machine for a number of little Servers, as Virtual Machines or Containers, instead of needing a large number segregated machines that have resources that they don't use.
+Proxmox, basically, will allow you to use all the hardware in your older machine for a number of little Servers, as Virtual Machines or Containers, instead of needing a large number segregated machines that have resources that they don't use.

 #### Roughly Speaking, the initial setup steps to self-host will generally follow the below steps.